oit-ipbl/image_processing/basics/basics_02.md

     main()
 ```

-### Video propaties
+### Video properties
 - A value of grobal variable `device` in `video_viewer1.py` is the device number of the camera starting from 0.
   - It can be read the movie file when a value of the `device` is set a movie file name, like the following.
   ```python
   device = "moviefile.avi"
   ```
-- The following codes in `video_viewer1.py` are in order to open the video stream and get the propaties of the video-image.
+- The following codes in `video_viewer1.py` are in order to open the video stream and get the properties of the video-image.
     | code | comment |
     :--- | :---
     | cv2.VideoCapture(device) | Open the video stream |